Metamorphoses: Ovid, Horace, Apuleius and Æsop

 La Fontaine’s fable, entitled La Chatte métamorphosée en femme (II. xviii), is about a metamorphosis — a cat is “successfully” transformed into a woman — the purpose of which, i.e. the metamorphosis, is to tell that a metamorphosis is not possible, which is somewhat paradoxical.
 The metamorphosis that has occurred goes amiss.
 In other words, the exemplum shows that, if taken away, what nature has ordained, le naturel, will always return.
 As the French proverb goes: Chassez [chase away] le naturel, il revient au galop [it comes galloping back].
 So our cat has been turned into a woman, but the woman’s instincts, the core, are those of a cat.
 Let us read the fables.

-In The Cat Metamorphosed into a Maid (simply click on the title to read the fable) (La Chatte métamorphosée en femme), a man so loves his cat that he wants to transform her into a woman using every trick: from tears and prayers, to charms and magic.
+In The Cat Changed into a Woman (simply click on the title to read the fable) (La Chatte métamorphosée en femme), a man so loves his cat that he wants to transform her into a woman using every trick: from tears and prayers, to charms and magic.
 This man succeeds in transforming his cat into a woman, but the moment she hears mice, our newly fashioned woman is crawling on the floor chasing them, but without instilling fear in the mice.
 Our former cat looks like a woman, so the mice have no reason to fear her in the least.
 Appearances are deceptive.

 La Fontaine, however, does not tell us the rest of the story, i.e. what happens to the cat-woman.
 He simply writes a moral according to which one cannot change: “Old habits die hard.”
 It is as Horace wrote:Limit your desires (Horace, Epistles, Book I, ii, lines 55-71) A jar will long retain the odor of what it was Dipped in when new. (lines 69-70) The Delights of Nature (Horace, Epistles, Book I. x, lines 1-25) Drive Nature off with a pitchfork, she’ll still press back, And secretly burst in triumph through your sad disdain. (lines 24-25)